 - Ensure to comment (//) your analyses to so that others can easily understand your analyses logic

 Option #2 - You may use the attached "ABPI Reactor OEE" AF database to complete three parts of the final project.
-If you are using the Configuring Asset Analytics - Cloud Environment, simply select this database on the PI AF Server.
+If you are using the PI System Clients - Cloud Environment, simply select this database on the PI AF Server.
 Familiarize yourself with the plant set up by watching the Intro to the Reactor OEE Asset Based PI Example Kit video.

 Your final project must include three parts: